Skip to content

 Why Should You Visit Dunedin?

-If you are still wondering why going to Dunedin is an idyllic place to visit, well listen up.
-Constructed to please everyone who comes here, Dunedin turns out to be a combination of splendid scenery -just like the entire New Zealand- Edwardian architecture, and a way to discover the wildlife.
-For example, you will come across yellow-eyed penguins just heading to Otago Peninsula.
-The advisable thing to do now is to explore the city by riding a bike.
+If you still wonder why going to Dunedin is idyllic, listen up.
+Constructed to please everyone who comes here, Dunedin combines splendid scenery -just like the entire New Zealand- Edwardian architecture and a way to discover wildlife.
+For example, you will see yellow-eyed penguins heading to the Otago Peninsula.
+The advisable thing to do now is to explore the city by bike.

 Have a limited time to discover Dunedin?

-Forget about it and allow about two days to tour the town because you are about to find out more lovely things than you could have imagined, the city of wonders.
+Forget about it and allow about two days to tour the town because you will discover more lovely things than you could have imagined, the city of wonders.
 Some places will sweep you off your feet, like Otago Peninsula, a combination of spectacular beaches embracing large green spaces.
-Many wild animals can be spotted if you are lucky enough, like seals, sea lions, and albatross.
+Many wild animals, like seals, sea lions, and albatrosses, can be spotted if lucky enough.

 Things to Do:

-• Stroll down the streets of Dunedin and explore its intriguing alleyways and take in the superb vistas from everywhere, cliffs, albatross sanctuary, white-sand beaches, and more.
+• Stroll down Dunedin’s streets, explore its intriguing alleyways, and take in the superb vistas from everywhere: cliffs, albatross sanctuary, white-sand beaches, and more.

-• Plan to visit Otago Peninsula, which hosts a diverse range of wildlife; two kinds of penguins, yellow-eyed and blue, fur seals and sea lions.
+• Plan to visit the Otago Peninsula, which is home to diverse wildlife, including two kinds of penguins, yellow-eyed and blue-fur seals, and sea lions.

 • Unlike any other railway station, Dunedin Railway Station is an art gallery with its awe-inspiring façade and long history that can be discovered inside the station.

-• Visit the 19-century attractions in the city like Larnach Castle, the only one in New Zealand.
-This castle functioned as wealthy banker William Larnach’s home, so you can see luxury in every nook and cranny of the palace that will leave you speechless.
+• Visit the city’s 19th-century attractions, like Larnach Castle, the only one in New Zealand.
+This castle functioned as wealthy banker William Larnach’s home, so you can see luxury in every nook and cranny of the palace, which will leave you speechless.

 University of Otago, North Dunedin, New Zealand